SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 - spin up and destroy environments (save costs)
 - easy to build a PoC see how it works and destroy it if not fit for purpose
 - environments stay in sync - no environment drift and if there is drift detection tools available

+## What about BaaS

+Backend as a service allows users to configure the backend from the front-end UI.
+One such example is Google Firebase.